victorelgersma/Couchbase-presentation/savannah_notes.md

 _Failover_ is when a node is removed from a cluster with speed.

-- When a data service node is removed manually it is known as a _graceful failover_
+- When a data service node is removed manually it is known as a _graceful failover_.
-- _Graceful failover_ of a data-service node that needs to be operated on triggers replica vBuckets on the remaining nodes to become active, and ensures continued data availability to the application
+- It occurs on a data-service node that needs to be operated on and triggers replica vBuckets on the remaining nodes to become active.
+- This ensures continued data availability to the application
 - The replica buckets are configured in intra-cluster replication which happens at bucket-creation
-- When a node fails it is known as a _hard failover_
-- _Automatic failover_ is hard failover initiated by the server
+- When a node fails it is known as a _hard failover_. _Automatic failover_ is hard failover initiated by the server

 ---